thomasa88/AnyShortcut/README.md

 Make sure the directory is named `AnyShortcut`, with no suffix.

 Press Shift+S in Fusion 360 and go to the *Add-Ins* tab.
 Then select the add-in and click the *Run* button.
-Optionally select *Run on Startup*.
+Optionally select *Run on Startup* (This is needed if you want the *AnyShortcut* built-in commands to function after restarting Fusion 360).

 The new menu *TOOLS* -> *ADD-INS* -> *AnyShortcut* is now available.